tsasa12/PhotoSearch/README.md

 ## Installation

 You have to have an account or need to register on Flickr and get API key to use.
 Replace your API key with API_KEY string.

+After that you can build your apk using gradle assembleDebug and adb install app/build/outputs/apk/app-debug.apk